AsheUrban/weather-app/README.md

 - _Add .env file to .gitignore, commit and push (before touching .env)._
 - _Touch .env and add API _ KEY=[YOUR API KEY], replacing brackets with your individual key and removing any spaces._

 * _To use XMLHttpRequest Obect remain on main branch.
-To work with fetch APIs checkout fetch-api._
+To work with fetch APIs checkout fetch-api.
+And to work with async and await keywords, checkout async-await._

 ## Known Bugs